Rytual/OldPhonePad-OOP/README.md

 ---

-*Built with SOLID principles, design patterns, and a healthy dose of nostalgia for the days when we thought inheritance hierarchies 10 levels deep were a good idea.
+*Built with SOLID principles, design patterns and a healthy dose of nostalgia for the days when we thought inheritance hierarchies 10 levels deep were a good idea.
 (They weren't.)*

-**Remember**: Objects are great, but don't forget—sometimes a function is just a function, and that's okay too.
+**Remember**: Objects are great but sometimes a function is just a function and that's okay too.
 Choose the right tool for the job, not the fanciest one.